 The chestnut-leaved oak at Kew

-The chestnut-leaved oak was introduced to Britain from the Caucasus and Iran as seed in 1843.
+The chestnut-leaved oak was introduced to Britain in 1843 as seed from the Caucasus and Iran.
 The specimen on the lawn behind the Waterlily House at Kew Gardens was the first introduction; it is thought to have been planted out by William Hooker in 1846, during the planting of the new 45 acres.

-Today, at over 30 metres tall and 30 metres spread, it is the biggest, finest and unrivalled specimen of its type in the world.
+At approximately 35 metres tall (as of July 2016) and 30 metres spread, it is the biggest, finest and unrivalled specimen of its type in the world.
 It is the largest and fastest-growing tree in the arboretum and continues to grow at an alarming rate; it is also a TROBI (Tree Register of the British Isles) champion.
 This species is not widely planted in this country and is therefore particularly valuable.

 In 1987, the year of the great hurricane, when many trees surrounding it on this lawn were blown over, the chestnut-leaved oak withstood the forces of nature without the loss of a single limb and now stands dominating the location.